+I constantly wonder why is interior styling is the most overlooked step in multi-family & hospitality design projects.
 In multi-family and hospitality interior design, there is a moment that separates a completed project from a finished one.

-That moment is styling.
+That moment is interior styling.

 Too often, properties invest in architecture, furnishings, lighting, and finishes — yet overlook the final layer that gives a space personality, warmth, and emotional resonance.
 The result is technically complete, but visually unfinished.
 Beautiful, but flat.
 Installed, but not alive.